 We’re developing our next business plans against a background of rapid change in the energy industry.
 So it’s more important than ever to share your views as we develop our plans

-We care about the communities in which we work, the environment, and the views of people and organisations who have an interest in our work and our plans.
+We care about the communities in which we work, the environment, and the views of people and organisations who have an interest in our work and our planning.

 Decarbonisation, digitisation and decentralisation are all shaping the energy system of the future.
-We now face some important choices as we shape our business plans.
-And as we develop those plans, we want to gain insight from you, our stakeholders.
+We now face some important choices as we shape our business plans and we want to gain insight from you, our stakeholders.

-By working together, we can make sure we reflect what’s important to you in our business plans.
-It will also help us shape plans that provide real benefit for consumers.
+By working together, we can make sure we reflect what’s important to you and it will also help us shape plans that provide real benefits to consumers.

 Understanding your views is an ongoing process.
 Over the past three years, you’ve told us we’ve made noticeable improvements in some areas but need to improve in others.

 By consulting regularly with you to find out how you think we’re doing, we can see where we need to improve.
 Regular feedback also helps inform our ongoing business planning.